lmari/VIMonto/readme.md

 * for a minimally serious development, an appropriate namespace will need to be chosen and a licence will need to be added

 ---
-**The procedure to set up the Python environment**
+**A procedure to set up a Python virtual environment**
+(tested on a Linux machine with Anaconda)
 * create a directory and cd
 * create the virtual environment:
    `conda create -n vimonto python`
 * activate the virtual environment:
     `conda activate vimonto`
-* install the Python module for interactive management:
+* install the Python module for interactive management (optional):
     `pip install ipykernel`
-* install the Python module for requirements management:
+* install the Python module for requirements management (optional; alternatively the `requirements.txt` file in this repo can be used):
     `pip install pipreqs`
-* create requirements.txt:
+* create requirements.txt (optional; alternatively the `requirements.txt` file in this repo can be used):
     `pipreqs`
 * install required modules:
     `pip install -r requirements.txt`